rusefi/rusefi_documentation/Gen-4-LS.md

 E67 was the "high IO" version, E38 simpler version

-All powerpc.
+All PowerPC.
 There are early (2006-2009) and late (2010-2013) models of each which have incompatible / smaller-larger processors and cannot run the same OSes obviously.
+Early and late ECMs are plug and play with each other

 If I had to make an educated guess, GM used the E67 for their GMPP (GM Performance Parts) control packs because they had more of them left over.
 The E38 was the more popular application by far.